Have you ever met someone at a networking event and walked away not knowing what they sell?

 How are you going to know if the product you have is in fact in line with what your customer wants?

-It’s a busy world out there.
-The more clear you are on the explicit value your product offers prospects the more you will sell.
+It’s a busy world out there If you are clear you are on the value your product offers, you will attract more customers who want to buy your product.

 Until next week, enjoy your Entrepreneurial Journey!